Learn how to say “very good” and other phrases in French with Rosetta Stone’s award-winning app.

 If you’d like to say “very good” in French, you’d generally say “très bon.”
 That said, there are some common informal and/or slang expressions that convey the same idea: génial, super, le top, chouette, cool, and more.
 Each conveys a general sense of goodness, greatness, niceness, or excellence.

 Although the use of the expression “très bon” and its synonyms may seem a little intimidating, most new learners tend to get used to the right choice of words naturally.
-With practice, and as you absorb the French language, switching between “très bon” and something like “le top” begins to feel effortless.
+With practise, and as you absorb the French language, switching between “très bon” and something like “le top” begins to feel effortless.

-Rosetta Stone’s Dynamic Immersion® methodology teaches you to speak the language, not just memorize the words.
+Rosetta Stone’s Dynamic Immersion® methodology teaches you to speak the language, not just memorise the words.
 What makes it so effective is that we prepare you to use the new language in your everyday life.
 So it’s not just about the features, but what you’re able to do because of them.
 That way, you’ll be ready to handle any situation with ease and confidence.

-When you first start learning French, you may be tempted to wade into memorizing long lists of vocabulary words.
+When you first start learning French, you may be tempted to wade into memorising long lists of vocabulary words.
 But this is not an effective way to learn the language.
 Instead, you should focus first on learning just a few of the most commonly used phrases and their pronunciation.
 After all, the goal of learning a new language is not vocabulary acquisition.
 Rather, to achieve a level of comfort and confidence needed to have conversations in French.

-Most learners realize immediately that there are commonly used words and conversational phrases that make up the backbone of the language.
+Most learners realise immediately that there are commonly used words and conversational phrases that make up the backbone of the language.
 Learning these common words and phrases will give you a solid foundation.
 In addition to greetings like “Bonjour” or “S’il vous plaît” it’s also smart to learn the words that native French speakers sprinkle throughout their sentences, such as quoi, où, qui, quand, pourquoi, and comment.
 These common words are very similar to the English words who, what, where, when, why, and how—and they will pop up often in everyday conversations.

 As you probably know, the French language is infamous for its je ne sais quoi—which is an indefinable quality that makes the French accent sound somewhat mysterious.
 But what may seem to be an elusive aspect of the French language’s appeal is really just a nuance of pronunciation.
 The language can be challenging to learn, because it is much more nasal sounding than other languages.
-Practice will help you become comfortable with this distinct difference.
+Practise will help you become comfortable with this distinct difference.
 And that’s why it’s important to learn French pronunciation as you learn common words and phrases.

 The French alphabet has the same letters as the English alphabet, but some of the letter sounds are pronounced quite differently.
 One of the most familiar sounds in French is the pronunciation of the letter e.
 In French, e is pronounced “euh” and can be heard in many French conversations.
 That’s because it’s used in the same way English speakers use the sound “uh.”
 In French, e is used as a pause or as a connector to another thought.